FalcoSuessgott/vkv/docs/quickstart.md

 This output format is the default format called `base`. `vkv` has many other useful output formats.

-You can see them all using this onliner:
+You can see them all using this oneliner:

 ```bash
 for f in base yaml json markdown policy export; do